XavierXee/rock-paper-scissors_angular/README.md

 	### requires at least Nodejs v7.9.0 and npm v4.2.0

 ## Build and Run instructions

+	1 - Build the client

+		cd rock-paper-scissors_angular/client/
+		npm install
+		ng build

-	1 - Get at the app root directory
+	2 - Get at the app root directory

 		cd rock-paper-scissors_angular/

-	2 - Install dependencies
+	3 - Install dependencies for server application

 		npm install

-	3 - Compile and build application with grunt
+	4 - Compile and build application with grunt

 		npm run grunt

-	4 - Start app
+	5 - Start app

 		npm run start

 		--> client is already built so there is no need to compile it --> access app at localhost:8080

-	(5) - Optionaly you can rebuild the client part using the following commands :

-		cd rock-paper-scissors_angular/client/
-		ng build

-		then rerun step 3 and step 4

 ## Stack description